antarctica trip holiday in antarctica antarctica vacation travel to antarctica cruise in antarctica

 Q: Are there any particular ships that are more suitable?

-Q: If I book a shared cabin as a solo traveller, am I guaranteed to keep that? i.e. if no other solo books to share it with, is the ship going to try and "bump" me off in some way to get a pair of travellers into the now single occupancy, single fare, double cabin?
+Q: If I book a shared cabin as a solo traveller, am I guaranteed to keep that? i.e. if no other solo books to share, is the ship going to try and "bump" me off in some way to get a pair of travellers into the now single occupancy, single fare, double cabin?

 A: Once you're confirmed in a shared cabin, you're guaranteed that cabin (and fare) even if the ship doesn't end up matching you with a roommate.